 The last step was attaching the water slide to the structure.
 We did this by setting the slide on the Y shapes and holding it in place with tape

 Now experiment with water flow and toys.
 How much water is needed for a larger toy to go down the slide?
-How fast does the smaller toys go?
+How fast do the smaller toys go?